continuous and pot still

 Wide popularity usually results in a wide opinion range.
 Most consumers however evaluate the product positively, although frequently out of sentiment.
 And often with a note that rum is more suitable for mixing than sipping.
 Let's stop on this distinction for a moment.

-I applaud grassroots discussions.
+I applaud grassroots debates.
 I am less enthusiastic about terms appropriated by marketing.
-While the mixing category seems to be intuitively understandable, the term sipping reveals how empty the words conceptually are.
+While the mixing category seems to be intuitively understandable, the term sipping reveals how conceptually empty those words really are.
 Let's take a definition attempt from The Manual as an example: "Sipping spirits must, above all else, possess a structure and flavor complexity that allows them to be enjoyed on their own, without the addition of mixers or additional liquors."

 I wonder how many rum producers would eagerly or at least voluntarily find their product digestible or tasty only when mixed with another product.
 Or maybe some esteemed body should judge on what can be drunk separately and what not?
 How about the producer immodestly as well as arbitrary calling its own product 'best sipping rum'?